aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 After building the AFI, you'll identify the image IDs and load them into an available FPGA slot so that you can use them for throughput testing.

+*** Note: Disregard the Pre-generated AFI ID and AGFI ID in the Metadata table at the bottom of the page here: [AWS F2 CL_SDE example](https://github.com/aws/aws-fpga-preview/blob/main/hdk/cl/examples/cl_sde/README.md) You must build and load the CL_SDE in your account as described in the steps below under Configuration.

 ### Configuration
 1. Pre-install the FPGA Management tools by sourcing the sdk_setup.sh script in the AWS F2 github repository.